martinleipert/Homer-Challenge/README.md

 * 'ICFHR2022_artificial' - Dataset containing the synthetic papyri created by Google Fonts, ancient greek texts, some textures and PIL

+IMPORTANT: First execute dataset.py, afterwards CreateArtificialPapyri, so the datasets are setup in a correct manner.

 ### Dataset inspection
 Inspect the dataset via a webbrowser (by help of the fiftyone package)